psf/black/docs/faq.md

 still proposed on the issue tracker.
 See
 [The Black Code Style](the_black_code_style/index.rst) for more details.

+Starting from 2022, we will provide a formal stability guarantee: for all releases in the same year, we will produce the same formatting output.
+Users can opt in to breaking changes with the `--future` flag.

 ## Why is my file not formatted?

 Most likely because it is ignored in `.gitignore` or excluded with configuration.
 See